Yatin005/Web_Lab4/README.md

 - This file sets up the overall structure for your pages.
 - You can add things like a header, navigation menu, or footer here — stuff that you want to show on every page.

+📄 Pagination :
+Pagination is a technique used in web applications to divide large datasets into smaller, more manageable chunks called "pages."
+Rather than loading all records at once—which can impact performance—pagination allows users to request data page by page.